nextml/NEXT/README.md

 - `http://your_public_ec2_DNS:8001/query/cartoon_triplet` for Active Non-Metric Multidimensional Scaling
 - `http://your_public_ec2_DNS:8001/query/cartoon_tuple` for Pure Exploration for Tuple Bandits

-## Accessing experiment dashboards and data visualizations
+## View experiment results, dashboards, and data visualizations

 You can access interactive experiment dashboards and data visualizations at:
 `http://your_public_ec2_DNS:8000/dashboard/experiment_list`